-I. Int roduction 93 II.
-The e Annexation of the Crimea: Background and Implications 94 III.
-The e EU's Response to the Annexation of the Crimea 97 1.
-EU Non-recognition policy 97 2.
-EU Sanctions Policy IV.
-Im j pact of the Annexation of the Crimea on the EU Member States 102 1.
-Impact of the Annexation of the Crimea on the Security Policy of German y103 2.
-Impact of the Annexation of the Crimea on the Security Policy of France 105 3.
-Impact of the Annexation of the Crimea on the Security Policy of Italy 107 4.
-Impact of the Annexation of the Crimea on the Security Policy of Greece 110 5.
-Impact of the Annexation of the Crimea on the Security Policy of the Visegrad Group 112 6.
-Impact of the Annexation of the Crimea on the Security Policy of the Balti States 115 V. 118 VI.
-Rec commendations 119 VII.
-Bibliography 12 sharply increased instability of the European security environment, created new dividing lines and greatly enhanced the risk of the destruction of the existing world order.
-A proper understanding of how the annexation of the Crimea affected Europe's policy and shaped its response can provide essential insights to measure the effectiveness of its approach to ensuring the European security.
+I. Introduction II.
+The e Annexation of the Crimea: Background and Implications 90 III.
+The EU's Response to the Annexation of the Crimea 92 1.
+EU Non-recognition policy 92 2.
+EU Sanctions Policy 94 IV.
+Im pact of the Annexation of the Crimea on the EU Member States 96 1.
+Impact of the Annexation of the Crimea on the Security Policy of Germany 97 2.
+Impact of the Annexation of the Crimea on the Security Policy of France 99 3.
+Impact of the Annexation of the Crimea on the Security Policy of Italy 100 4.
+Impact of the Annexation of the Crimea on the Security Policy of Greece 102 5.
+Impact of the Annexation of the Crimea on the Security Policy of the Visegrad Group 104 6.
+Impact of the Annexation of the Crimea on the Security Policy of the Baltic States 107 V. Cor nclusion 109 VI.
+Rec commendations 110 VII.
+Bib liography 110

 Five years have passed since the Russian Federation annexed the Crimea.
 The annexation of the Crimea by the Kremlin turned out to be the most serious breach of European borders since the Second World War.
 Russia violated the fundamental principles of international law, its international obligations and bilateral agreements with Ukraine.
-The annexation has
+The annexation has sharply increased instability of the European security environment, created new dividing lines and greatly enhanced the risk of the destruction of the existing world order.
+A proper understanding of how the annexation of the Crimea affected Europe's policy and shaped its response can provide essential insights to measure the effectiveness of its approach to ensuring the European security.